Ekwendeni: Description

 Tumbuka is the dominant language but other languages are spoken due to the high numbers of people from other parts of Malawi settling there.
 Residents of Ekwendeni were often attracted there because of the hospital, the theological college, the college of nursing and the technical training school.

 Ekwendeni is largely surrounded by tobacco growing farms.
 It has a high HIV/AIDS prevalence rate as it is a favourite resting place for truck drivers travelling along the M1 road that connects Malawi with Tanzania, Kenya and beyond.

 International donors are helping in the development of the area.
 The town has beautiful surroundings which make the area a good destination for tourists.

 Governance

 The Ekwendeni ward is a major part of the Mzimba North East Constituency.
 At the 2025 Malawian General Election the sitting MP Catherine Gotani Hara took nearly 15,000 votes to win the Mzimba North East seat with Edgar Tembo in second place.

 People

 Kenneth Kaunda's mother Helen Nyirenda Kaunda was born near here in about 1885.
+The broadcaster Nyokase Madise was born here 30 April 1939.
 Elizabeth Mantell was a Zambian-born Scottish missionary from MacDuff in Aberdeenshire.
 She returned to Malawi in 1983 and she was involved with creating the new Ekwendeni hospital in 1986 and serving as the first Principal of the Ekwendeni College of Health Sciences until 1996.

+Anita Chitaya, smallholder farmer, community organiser and climate activist from Bwabwa in Ekwendeni where she works with Soils, Food and Healthy Communities (SFHC).
+SFHC is a farmer-led agroecology organisation.
+Chitaya is the subject and narrator of the 2021 documentary The Ants and the Grasshopper, directed by Raj Patel and Zak Piper, which follows her efforts to convince Americans that climate change is real.